 @HjaHart @HJAMissHollis @HJAMissChaudhry

-We started the year with a focus on picture books written by Anthony Browne.This included Into the Forest.
+We have started the year with a focus on Into the Forest by Anthony Brown.
 In our first lesson, we looked at different clues to discover what the story was going to be about.
-This also linked in nicely with our fairy-tale project.
+We have since looked at dialogue and created our own page for the story!

-This term we have moved on to our first short novel which is James and The Giant Peach by Roald Dahl.
-It is safe to say the children were excited to see our immersive classrooms that had turned into giant peaches, gardens, houses and New York City!
-The children have enjoyed doing lots of role play and drama already which has helped them to understand and empathise with the characters.
+Next term we will move on to our first short novel which is James and The Giant Peach by Roald Dahl.
+The children will be excited to see our immersive classrooms that turn into giant peaches, gardens, houses and New York City!

 Throughout Maths in Year 3 we will be covering number and place value, and the four operations (addition, subtraction, multiplication and division), money, measure, shape and fractions.
 The children love working with the practical equipment to help them embed concepts and they love to challenge themselves through problem solving.